 K9 unit is accepting donations.

-The Woodbury City Police Department K9 Unit was first established in the 1908, when the City authorized the purchase of two tracking bloodhounds but the handlers are unknown.
-In 1972 the K9 Unit was re-established by Sgt.
+The Woodbury City Police Department K9 Unit was first established in the 1908, when the City authorized the purchase of two tracking bloodhounds.
+The original K9 handlers are unknown.
+In 1972, the K9 Unit was re-established by Sgt.
 Joe Szolak and K9 Satan.
-Sgt.
-Szolak continued the unit after retiring K9 Satan with K9 King and K9 Jocko.
+After K9 Satan retired, Sgt.
+Szolak continued the unit with K9 King and then K9 Jocko.
 During these years Ptl.
 Earl Muhlbaier served with K9 Prince.
 Ptl.
 Ed Hawley served with K9 Fritz.

 Ptl.
 Sheehan started with the Woodbury Police department in April of 2013.
 Ptl.
 Sheehan began his career as a SLEO II officer patrolling Broad Street on foot and assisting the patrol squads.
 In October of 2014 Ptl.
 Sheehan was sworn in as a full time police officer with the city.
 Ptl.
 Sheehan continued to be proactive through his duties along with helping the community to the best of his ability.
 Ptl.
 Sheehan had a passion for training gun dogs and actively pursued the position of becoming a K9 Handler.
 Chief Tom Ryan is responsible for re-establishing the K9 unit is 2016.
 In 2016, Ptl.
-William Sheehan began serving with his Patrol and Narcotics trained Belgian Malinois, K9 Evo.
-The two attended and graduated from the Atlantic County John “Sonny” Burke K9 Academy in August of 2017.
-K9 Evo is currently patrolling the streets of Woodbury.
+William Sheehan began serving with his Patrol and Narcotics trained.

 K-9 Corporal Timothy Mitchell